How To Prepare Your Chicken Coop For Winter

 Step #10.
 Put a layer of fresh straw in the nesting boxes.

-Since I use plastic crates for our hens they are super easy to clean and do not hold the smell of the coop.
-Still, a nice layer of straw makes it more comfortable for my gals during laying time as well as keeping any freshly laid eggs in a soft insulated area until I can gather them up and take them indoors.
-I also started adding in fresh herbs and our chickens really seem to enjoy that as well.
+Since I use plastic crates for our hens, they are easy to clean and do not hold the smell of the coop.
+Still, a nice layer of straw makes it more comfortable for my gals during laying time and keeps any freshly laid eggs in a soft insulated area until I can gather them up and take them indoors.
+I also started adding in fresh herbs, and our chickens really seem to enjoy that as well.

 If you like these nesting boxes, you can see how to make your own Chicken Nesting Boxes!